Mike continues to be actively engaged in a wide variety of activities.

 Mike is also the Chairman of the Board of CoStar Group, Inc., a public company (CSGP on NASADQ), he co-founded in 1987 that provides 24/7 internet access to information about over 90 billion square feet of commercial, retail, industrial and multi-family structures throughout the United States, Great Britain, France and elsewhere, together with software tools that render that information useful to its subscribers.
 CoStar also now operates as a search tool for those seeking aparatments, through apartments.com and other sites.

-In addition to these leadership roles, Mike continues his pattern of involvement in several other businesses and not-for profit organizations.
+In addition to these activities, Mike continues his involvement in several other businesses and not-for profit organizations.

-In the business world, Mike remains actively involved in other public and several non-public ventures.
+In the business world, Mike remains actively involved in other public businesses and ventures.
 He is the Vice Chairman of the Board of Directors and lead outside director of Tutor Perini Corporation (TPC on NYSE) a leading international construction company, honored by Forbes and others as the best managed publicly held construction business.
 He previously served as an outside director of SRA International, Inc. (formerly NYSE), National Education Corporation (formerly NYSE), Steck-Vaughn Publishing Company (formerly NASDAQ), and of Republic Waste Company (formerly NASDAQ) until each of them were sold through board processes he led.
 From 1974 through 2005, Mike was a partner in the law firm Wilmer, Cutler & Pickering, based in Washington, D.C., now known as Wilmer Hale.